This Chicken and Chorizo Pasta recipe is a winner! It’s ready to eat in under 40 minutes, making it a great choice for a comforting midweek meal.

 - Salt and freshly ground black pepper to season your sauce.

-- Double (heavy) cream gives a beautifully rich sauce.
+- Double (heavy) cream for a beautifully rich sauce.
 You could also use cream cheese or mascarpone.

 - Grated Parmesan cheese – both in the sauce and for sprinkling on top of the pasta.